Easy Storage Solutions From A to Z

 As in: The deed to your home, which you just discovered inside the China Star takeout menu.

-Get a scanner, says Erin Doland, the editor-in-chief of unclutterer.com: “I scan birth certificates, my Social Security card―everything.”
+Get a scanner, says Erin Doland, the editor-in-chief of Unclutterer: “I scan birth certificates, my Social Security card―everything.”
 For each document, Doland adds a title page that says where the hard copy can be located.
-She then sends the electronic files to a secure online storage space, like mozy.com, which costs about $6 a month.
+She then sends the electronic files to a secure online storage space, such as Carbonite, which costs about $6 a month.

 As in: That brilliant breakthrough you had on the way home that you can’t remember for the life of you.

-Save your scribbles with a Web application.
-“Your head is for coming up with ideas―not for storing them,” says Peter Walsh, author of It’s All Too Much: An Easy Plan for Living a Richer Life With Less Stuff ($15, amazon.com).
-Remember your ideas with evernote.com, a free Web application that you can use on any device―from a laptop to a cell phone.
+Save your scribbles with an app.
+“Your head is for coming up with ideas―not for storing them,” says Peter Walsh, author of It’s All Too Much: An Easy Plan for Living a Richer Life With Less Stuff ($11; amazon.com).
+A storage solution for remembering your ideas with Evernote, a free service that you can use on any device―from a laptop to a cell phone.
 “I might take a photo of a napkin I scribble a note on and upload it,” says Doland.

 As in: The ridiculous number of catalogs and credit-card solicitations crammed into your mailbox.

 Don’t let junk mail past the foyer.
 Keep a pretty recycling bin and a shredder by the front door to make daily sorting easy.
 Many handheld shredders slip discreetly into a drawer.
-To curb junk mail, sign up at a site such as catalogchoice.org, which works to take your name and address off many marketing lists.
+To curb junk mail, sign up with a service such as Catalog Choice, which works to take your name and address off many marketing lists.

 As in: Those gold hoops that are just like socks: You can always find one but not the other.

 Place them in a drawer with knife guards.
-Protect knives―and your digits―with individual knife guards (from $2, various sizes available, kitchenworksinc.com).
+Protect knives―and your digits―with individual knife guards (various sizes available from $2; kitchenworksinc.com).
 “You can stack them next to one another and they won’t get damaged,” says April Bloomfield, chef at the Spotted Pig, in New York City.

 Hang knives on the wall.
 Short on drawer space?
 Hang knives on a wall-mounted magnetic strip “near where you’re going to cut,” says Jeffrey Elliot, executive chef for knife manufacturer Zwilling J. A. Henckels.
 “If you prefer a knife block, the slots should be horizontal so the knives slide in parallel to the counter rather than resting on the blade edges, which can dull over time.”